data-dev/DataTracer/README.md

 * **Foreign Key**: Find which relationships exist between the tables.
 * **Column Mapping**: Given a field in a table, deduce which other fields, from the same table or other tables, are more related or contributed the most in generating the given field.

+### REST API

+The DataTracer library also incorporates a REST API that enables interaction with the DataTracer Solvers via HTTP communication.
+You can check it [here](rest)

 # Install